SkygearIO/skygear-doc/content/js/pubsub.md

 ## Publishing an event

-You can send a JavaScript object as data, and all the skygear users (including yourself) will receive this data if they subscribed to event `ping`.
+You can send a JavaScript object or native types (e.g. number, string, etc.) as data, and all the skygear users (including yourself) will receive this data with the correct type if they subscribed to event `ping`.

 ``` javascript
 skygear.pubsub.publish('ping', data);